Version: v2.4.0

 columns [array/string]

-where (optional) [array]
+where [array] (optional)

-The WHERE clause to filter records.
+The WHERE clause used to filter the result set.

 "user_name",